Shuhaib-Ahamed/Shuhaib-Ahamed/ReadMe.md

 ---

-> *I value simplicity over cleverness, readability over complexity, and building software that scales — both technically and for the people who use it.*
+> *I value simplicity over cleverness, readability over complexity, and building software that scales — technically and for the people who use it.*